ricelli/creative-thinking-assessment/README.md

 # Creative Thinking Assessment

 ## Overview
-This repository houses the codebase and prompt materials developed as part of the *Creative Thinking Assessment* research project.
-It includes data processing pipelines, computational scripts, and evaluation prompt templates designed to analyse, classify, and interpret responses related to creative thinking in educational and experimental contexts.
+This repository houses the codebase and prompt materials developed as part of the *Creative Thinking Assessment* of PISA test research.
+It includes computational scripts and evaluation prompt templates designed to analyse, classify, and interpret responses related to creative thinking in educational and experimental contexts.

 ## Project Structure
 - **Notebooks (.ipynb):** Implementation of various modelling approaches (e.g., BERT, DistilBERT, RoBERTa, SVM).